madswillem/recipeApp_Backend_Go/README.md

 Frontend: \
 /             -to get Home page \
 /account      -to get Account page \
+/recipe/:id   -to get page of a Recipe \
+/tutorials    -to get the page of a tutorial (Currently it always shows the same video)\

 /get/home     -to get content of Home page \
 /get/account  -to get content of Account page \